 Invest in a lightweight spray jacket

-With the delicate balance in mind, a waterproof layer to stave off chill is critical to a rainy day run.
-Try to avoid anything too tight so you don’t overheat as the run goes on, but opt for something that will keep you somewhat sheltered from the elements.
+With that delicate balance in mind, a waterproof outer layer to stave off the chill is critical on a rainy day.
+Avoid anything too tight, which will trap heat as the run progresses, but opt for something that keeps the worst of the weather at bay.

 Wear a hat with a brim